rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

             raise exception.ComputeServiceUnavailable(host=host)
 {% endhighlight %}

+#### Exploration 14

-We have completed two basic checks so far, and we are going to skip some migration allocation code which is the new ellipsis you will see.
-This doesn't have much to do with our context at the moment.
-Now that we verified that the instance is good to go and the source is good to go, it is time to find that destination!
-This code ensures that a destination was not already given (ours is None, remember) and overrides self.destination and dest\_node with the results of \_find\_destination.
+The following code completes two more basic checks, and I'm going to skip some migration allocation code (noted by the ellipses).
+This doesn't have much to do with the current discussion.

+Now that the instance and the source are both verified as good to go, it is time to find that destination!
+This code ensures that a destination was not already given (remember that our destination is `None`) and overrides *self.destination* and *dest_node* with the results of *_find_destination*.

-*nova.conductor.tasks.live\_migrate\_LiveMigrationTask.\_execute* ->
+*nova.conductor.tasks.live_migrate_LiveMigrationTask._execute* ->
 {% highlight python %}
     def _execute():
         self._check_instance_is_active()  (x)